COVID-19 & You

 Help for Skin Cancer Patients, Caregivers and Families

-As the COVID-19 pandemic continues to unfold, we’ve heard from skin cancer patients who are concerned about the coronavirus and its variants, including omicron.
+During the COVID-19 pandemic, we’ve heard from skin cancer patients who are concerned about the coronavirus and its variants, including omicron.

-What you can do: Be patient, but also proactive.
+Be proactive.
 If you have a medical emergency, you should try to get in to see a dermatologist as soon as possible.
-If you are not yet comfortable spending time indoors, see if your doctor offers any telemedicine options for non-emergencies.
+If you are not comfortable spending time indoors, see if your doctor offers telemedicine options for non-emergencies.

-In the meantime, find ways to relieve stress: try mindfulness, deep breathing, meditation, a good book, or speak with friends and family by phone or video chat.
+In the meantime, find ways to relieve stress: try mindfulness, deep breathing, meditation, a good book, or speak with friends and family.
 Above all, try to eat healthy and nutritious foods, exercise and get enough sleep.

 Staying informed, asking questions and heeding the advice of medical professionals and the Centers for Disease Control and Prevention (CDC) is the best way to stay safe during the COVID-19 pandemic.

 Teledermatology is a telemedicine subspecialty using the latest technology to allow patients better access to high-quality dermatologic care without traveling to the clinic.
 Here’s how you may be able to use teledermatology to help when it comes to skin cancer:

 - Contact your dermatologist’s office to see if they offer teledermatology services.